Number 2 – Break the Rules

 We need to be educated on how to let people talk and give them safe space to express without judgement, learn to keep advice for another time, learn to ask kind questions, learn to be quiet and keep a energy and expression of love and empathy without a lecture, learn to let others tell their story in their own time .

-There is so many things we can do for when we don’t know what to say, we need to breathe and ask ourselves is this the kindest and loving thing I can do for this person, every person needs to feel heard and supported and protected.
+There are many things we can do for when we don’t know what to say, we need to breathe and ask ourselves is this the kindest and loving thing I can do for this person, because every person needs to feel heard and supported and protected.

 Silence is what keeps abusers safe.
 When someone is hurt, the whole village hurts, especially if we do not know how to react and empathise.

-This is what makes me want to break the rules, so we growing together and stay strong together and doing it in the most kindest way we can.
+This is what makes me want to break the rules, so we can growing together and stay strong together, and doing it in the most kindest way we can.

 Isn’t that absolutely incredible?
 Connecting with authors and hearing their stories, it just makes this journey so much more amazing.